View our Webinar on Demand: Apply Anycast Best Practices for Resilient & Performant Global Applications

 Frequently Asked Questions

-Why is Miami an ideal location for colocation or bare metal?
+Why is Miami a good location for colocation or bare metal?

-Over the years, Miami, Florida has become a major telecommunications hub, with numerous undersea fiber-optic cables landing there.
-This helps customers deployed in Miami data centers get high performance connectivity to large markets of end users in Latin America, the Caribbean, and more.
+Numerous undersea fiber-optic cable landings in Miami help data center customers get high performance connectivity to large markets of end users in Latin America, the Caribbean, and more.
 Miami can also be a good disaster recovery location deployments in Ashburn and New York, providing similar performance to end users in the East Coast of the United States.

 Does Miami have a good climate for data center colocation?